ZPGuiGroupWhu/MeanCut-Clustering/README.md

 ![image](https://img.shields.io/badge/MATLAB-R2023a-red)
 # MeanCut: A Greedy-Optimized Graph Clustering via Path-based Similarity and Degree Descent Criterion

-We propose a novel spectral clustering algorithm called MeanCut.
-It leverages the path-based similarity to enhance intra-cluster associations, and is optimized greedily in degree descending order for a nondestructive graph partition.
-This algorithm enables the identification of arbitrary shaped clusters and is robust to noise.
-To reduce the computational complexity of similarity calculation, we transform optimal path search into generating the maximum spanning tree (MST), and develop a fast MST (FastMST) algorithm to further improve its time-efficiency.
-Moreover, we define a density gradient factor (DGF) for separating the weakly connected clusters.
+We propose a novel graph clustering algorithm.
+Our key contribution lies in developing an single-cluster-oriented graph cut function MeanCut and leveraging the degree descent criterion to greedily optimize MeanCut.
+It is theoretically proved that the degree descent criterion guarantees the global optimality under the premise of path-based similarity and predefined assumptions.
+Credit to the density gradient factor (DGF), MeanCut enables the effective separation of weakly connected clusters.
+A fast approximate maximum spanning tree (FastMST) improves the time efficiency of MST generation using a KNN-based sparse graph.
+The experimental results demonstrated that MeanCut presents distinct advantages in clustering accuracy, parameter robustness, and time scalability and exhibits remarkable potentials for downstream tasks.

 ![image](https://github.com/ZPGuiGroupWhu/MeanCut-Clustering/blob/main/Pic/github.png)